my-datascience/blog/_articles/Python/Terminology - Terminal, Console, Shell, Interpreter, Kernel.md

 - Converting it into an intermediate form called bytecode.
 - Sending it to the Python Virtual Machine (PVM) for execution."

-Summary: This is the most obvious term to me.
+**Summary**: This is the most obvious term to me.
 It is simply the program that actually executes python commands.

 ## Kernel
 "A separate process that runs and executes code sent from an interface like Jupyter Notebook or Spyder."